oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

     -   One or more Okta administrative user(s)
     -   One or more Okta test user(s)
     -   Okta administrator rights
--   Workstation(s) running a supported version of MacOS, Windows, or Linux
+-   Workstation(s) running a supported version of macOS, Windows, or Linux
     -   Installation permissions
     -   SSH terminal application
     -   HTTPS web browser (recommended)